Procedures

 Helps Identify Patterns

-The model can also help you recognize patterns related to fuel distribution, heat sources, and oxygen availability to get a better understanding of fire dynamics.
-For example, the materials involved in the fire can determine whether they contributed to a slow-burning fire or rapid spread.
+he model can also help you recognize arson burn patterns related to fuel distribution, heat sources, and oxygen availability to get a better understanding of fire dynamics.
+For example, the materials involved in the fire can determine whether they contributed to a slow-burning fire pattern or rapid spread..

 Helps Conduct Root Cause Analysis